For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 Everyone at the University of Amsterdam should feel safe and respected.
 A confidential advisor offers support when that’s not the case and helps you find a way forward.
-Each confidential advisor has a specific area of expertise: undesirable behaviour and integrity, academic integrity, or employment law.
+Several types of confidential advisers are available at the UvA.

 Supervisor as first point of contact

 If you're experiencing undesirable behaviour from colleagues or students, your line manager is usually your first point of contact.
 However, a manager cannot always guarantee confidentiality.
 If you prefer not to speak to your manager, or if the conversation doesn't lead to a resolution, you can always contact a confidential advisor.
-They are available to all staff, but also to students, external PhD candidates, and guest researchers.
+They are available to all staff, but also to students, external PhD candidates, guest researchers and visitors.

 What a confidential advisor can do